-The objective of the government's reopening plan is for health regions to gradually move to less restrictive alert levels, depending on the epidemiological situation and vaccination coverage that prevails.
+It may be recalled that the objective of the government's reopening plan is for health regions to gradually move to less restrictive alert levels, depending on the epidemiological situation and vaccination coverage that prevails.
 In accordance with this plan, the whole of Québec is now designated as a green zone.

 However, the majority of measures that specifically affected municipalities varied according to the alert level system.
-This was the case, for example, as regards the possibility for the public to attend municipal council meetings or to participate in public consultation meetings in person.
+This was the case, for example, as regards the possibility for the public to attend municipal council sittings or to participate in public consultation meetings in person.
 The fact that the whole of Québec is now designated as a green zone means that certain measures specifically aimed at the municipal sector have been eased.

 Yes, it is recommended that a specific plan be developed in the event of an outbreak or pandemic.
 The gouvernement du Québec has prepared a guide to support the municipal sector in this regard :